 Clinical HIV epidemiology and comorbidity – Christina Carlander Research group

-Our research focuses on improving health outcomes for people living with HIV, with particular emphasis on cancer prevention, screening, and risk prediction.
+Our research focuses on improving health outcomes for people living with HIV.
 Through innovative use of Swedish national health registers and quality databases, we study various aspects of HIV care.
 Our work combines traditional epidemiological methods with cutting-edge approaches such as machine learning and prospective biomarker studies to develop practical clinical tools for individualized patient care.

 Ongoing Projects